julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_registry_refresh.md

 ---
 title: anyquery registry refresh
-description: Learn how to use the anyquery registry refresh command in AnyQuery.
+description: Learn how to use the anyquery registry refresh command in Anyquery.
 ---

 Keep the registry up to date with the server